someonesdad1/hobbyutil/project_list.rst

 | `util/color.py <util/color.py>`_ (8)
 |   Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 | `util/dedent.py <util/dedent.py>`_ (1)
-|   Python script that will remove the common space characters from a set of text lines from files given on the command line or stdin.
+|   Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 | `util/ds.zip <util/ds.zip>`_ (124)
 |   Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
 I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
+| `util/dup.py <util/dup.py>`_ (14)
+|   Python script to find duplicated files in a directory tree.
 | `util/ext.py <util/ext.py>`_ (8)
-|   Python script to make a list of the extensions used in file names in the directories given on the command line.
+|   Python script to make a list of the extensions used in file names and their counts in the directories given on the command line.
 | `util/fdiff.zip <util/fdiff.zip>`_ (46)
 |   Contains python scripts that can identify differences in two directory trees and perform updates as needed to synchronize these two trees.
 | `util/fit.py <util/fit.py>`_ (8)
 |   Provides a python function to fit a string of words into a given number of columns.
 | `util/goto.py <util/goto.py>`_ (12)
 |   Contains a sh-type shell function and a python script that let you navigate around to various directories from a shell command line.
-I've had a number of UNIX users tell me they couldn't live without this tool once they started using it.
+A number of UNIX users have told me they couldn't live without this tool once they started using it.
 | `util/lib.zip <util/lib.zip>`_ (12)
 |   Python script command line tool to provide a facility for keeping snippets of code handy.
 | `util/lnk.py <util/lnk.py>`_ (2)
 |   Python script to list the files in two directory trees that are hard-linked together.
 If you have GNU find, the -samefile option can be used to do this too.
+| `util/loo.zip <util/loo.zip>`_ (23)
+|   Python script that will print out the image files in Open Office documents.
+Image files that are not at or below the same directory as the document file will be marked '[not relative]'.
+Missing files will be marked '[missing]'.
+It is useful if you link image files into OO files.
 | `util/lookup.zip <util/lookup.zip>`_ (133)
 |   Package that contains a python script that can help you look up words in a word dictionary and use the information from WordNet to show synonyms, definitions, and types of words (e.g., adjectives, adverbs, nouns, and verbs).
 | `util/mk.py <util/mk.py>`_ (5)